fvsgit/home-automation/Homie/docs/README.md

 ### Step 2 - Upload to the SPIFFS

 Now that the configuration UI file is in the `data/homie` directory, it is time to write it to the file system of the device.
-In PlatformIO this is done by running the task: `platformio ru n --target uploadfs`from the terminal.
+In PlatformIO this is done by running the task: `platformio run --target uploadfs`from the terminal.
 You can also use the command panel in the IDE:

 ```shell
 Ctrl+p